How Heritage Can Get Accounting?

 Alienable vs. Inalienable (Alienable vs. Inalienable)

 It is critical, however, that these assets are conserved rather than discarded carelessly.
-Most of these assets would be ‘inalienable’ i.e., the entity cannot sell off without any prior authorization or approvals by the donor or the government or any other body that supervise the heritage assets.
+Most of these assets would be ‘inalienable’, i.e., the entity cannot sell them without prior authorisation or approval from the donor, the government, or any other body that supervises the heritage assets.
 However, inalienability should not be viewed as a barrier to asset recognition; rather, it is one of the limitations on their utilisation.

-Excerpts from a Number of Yearly Reports 30 June 2019 and 2020 from American Museum of Natural History
+Excerpts from a Number of Yearly Reports, 30 June 2019 and 2020, from the American Museum of Natural History

 Collections:

 The Museum has a vast collection of specimens and artefacts that serve as a record of life on the planet.
-Since the Museum’s foundation, these rich, and often irreplaceable, items have been gathered through field expeditions, gifts, and purchases, and form one of the world’s biggest natural history collections.
+Since the Museum’s foundation, these rich and often irreplaceable items have been gathered through field expeditions, gifts, and purchases, forming one of the world’s largest natural history collections.
 The Museum’s frozen tissue collection of DNA and tissue samples, as well as massive scientific databases of genomic and astrophysical data, are among the new collecting areas.
-The collections are a valuable resource for scientists all throughout the world, and they continue to increase each year.
+The collections are a valuable resource for scientists worldwide, and they continue to grow each year.

-The value of the Museum’s collections is not included in the consolidated financial statements of financial condition, in conformity with museum accounting regulations.
-The earnings from the sale of collection artifacts must be utilized to add to the collections, according to the Museum’s collection policy.
-Proceeds from the selling of collection items are reported as increases in net assets with donor limitations in that fund until an acquisition is completed if the assets used to acquire collection items are drawn from restricted funds.
+The value of the Museum’s collections is not included in the consolidated financial statements of financial condition, as required by museum accounting regulations.
+The earnings from the sale of collection artefacts must be used to augment the collections, according to the Museum’s collection policy.
+Proceeds from the sale of collection items are reported as increases in net assets with donor limitations in that fund, pending completion of the acquisition, if the assets used to acquire the collection items are drawn from restricted funds.

 Annual Report of the Metropolitan Museum of Art for the Years Ending June 30, 2020 and 2019